isomerpages/sportsg-corp/_support/Covid 19/For NROC SwimSafer and Life Saving Coaches.md

 **4.** **Who do I approach if I have enquiries on SwimSafer Usage Permit?**

 Please write in to [sport_swimsafer@sport.gov.sg](mailto:sport_swimsafer@sport.gov.sg) for any queries on extension of SwimSafer Usage Permit.

+##### **Complimentary Entry to ActiveSG Swimming Complex for Coaches**

+****1. Who is eligible for the complimentary pool entry?****

+Coaches with valid usage permit as at **28 May 2021** are eligible for the complimentary pool entry.

+**2. **What is the period of complimentary pool entry?****

+The period of complimentary pool entry is from 1 June 2021 – 31 May 2022.

+**3. **What action is required of me to qualify for this complimentary pool entry?****

+No action is required from you.
+Swimming coaches with valid usage permit as at 28 May 2021 will receive the QR code for complimentary pool entry in their ActiveSG app automatically.
+For any queries on the complimentary for pool entrance for coaches, you may write in to [https://members.myactivesg.com/feedback](https://members.myactivesg.com/feedback).